mrSnow-tr/PortaLink/README.md

 # 📱 Android / Termux

-PortaLink is written in Python and can be useful on Linux-based environments such as **Termux**, provided that Python and the required `cloudflared` binary are available for the device architecture.
+Sharelink is written in Python and can be useful on Linux-based environments such as **Termux**, provided that Python and the required `cloudflared` binary are available for the device architecture.

 Example: